Magic Mushroom Abuse Side Effects, Symptoms, and Addiction Treatment

 - Mixed-sensory experiences such as hearing colors or seeing sounds.

-- Changes in perception of time.
+- Changes to a person’s perception of time.

 - Spiritual experiences.